 For example, even if it were unimpeachably true that a man called Jesus resurrected, this would not, in the slightest, prove that the universe had a creator!
 Nor would prove that Jesus turned water into wine; that he healed the blind; that he walked on water; or that he was born of a virgin.

 Bullshit.
-While it might not prove the existence of God, proof of the supernatural resurrection of a man who claimed to be an agent of that god would be strong evidence for the existence of that god.
+While it might not prove the existence of God, proof of the supernatural resurrection of a man who claimed to be an agent of a god would be strong evidence for the existence of that god.

 Here’s but one example from Frank Turek: “And if it is true that Jesus really did come and say and do the things that the New Testament writers say he did, then whatever he teaches is true because if he rose from the dead he was god; if he taught that there will be an intervention then there will be.”